Zoheb-Malik/BardieTS/README.md

 * 🤖 Answers question with AI assistance
 * 🖼️ Image recognition with descriptive responses
 * 💻 Simple to integrate into to any app
-* 🖋️ Broad compatibility to work with all major module types, including (but not limited to) CommonJS, ES6, UMD, and AMD
+* 🖋️ Broad compatibility to work with all major module types (CommonJS, ES6, UMD, AMD...)
 * 📄 Extremely well-documented codebase

 ## 📂 BardieTS Installation